-If you are unsure of where to start, check out our recent blog post with testing podcast recommendations, or head to the University of Provar, where our mission is to educate, empower, and elevate!
-UP can meet you wherever you are on your quality journey with courses on test automation, DevOps, and much more.
+If you are unsure where to start, check out our recent blog post with testing podcast recommendations, or head to the University of Provar, where our mission is to educate, empower, and elevate!
+UP can meet you wherever you are on your quality journey with courses on test automation, DevOps, and more.

 While we can’t predict where we will be at the end of 2023, we can resolve to make the most of it now.
-How are you planning, prioritizing, and finding purpose with your work in the new year?
+How are you planning, prioritizing, and finding purpose in your work in the new year?
 We would love to hear from you!

-Want to learn more about Provar solutions?
+Want to learn more about Provar Solutions?
 Schedule a demo with our team to see how Provar can help you achieve your quality goals.